INTL BUS 3280 The Law of International Business Transactions: 3 semester hours

 INTL BUS 4289 International Strategic Management: 3 semester hours

-Prerequisites: A minimum 2.0 campus GPA and INTL BUS 3282, MKTG 3780 and FINANCE 3580 or consent of instructor.
+Prerequisites: INTL BUS 3282, MKTG 3780 and FINANCE 3580, a minimum 2.0 campus GPA or consent of instructor.
 A study of the international dimensions of strategic management.
 Provides an introduction to the key concepts and tools necessary for international competitive analysis.
 Topics include the international dimensions of strategy formulation and implementation, diversification, strategic alliances, and divestment.

 INTL BUS 4381 Global Supply Chain Management: 3 semester hours